Synopsis/OpenTimelineIO-AVFoundation/README.md

 ## General

-This Swift Package extends [OpenTimelineIO's Swift Bindings](https://github.com/openTimelineIO/OpenTimelineIO-Swift-Bindings/)   to provide isolated functionality for Apple platforms.
-The goal is to enable easy interchange between OpenTimelineIO and AVFoundation objects in a correct, lossless and useful manner.
+This Swift Package extends [OpenTimelineIO's Swift Bindings](https://github.com/openTimelineIO/OpenTimelineIO-Swift-Bindings/)  to provide  functionality for Apple platforms.

+The goal is to enable easy interoperability OpenTimelineIO and AVFoundation objects in a correct, lossless and useful manner to enable real world workflows.

+* Load OpenTimeline IO files into `Timeline` objects and introspect using the standard Swift bindings.
+* Create AVFoundation compositions directly from an `Timeline` allowing for playback and export to Quicktime compatible file formats.
+* Convert your own edits as `AVMutableCompositions` into a OTIO `Timeline`

 This library should be compatible with the following Apple platforms: